 Beauty Is Never Tarnished: In the first, Irene gets dirty and a little bloody but her face remains unblemished, even after the explosion at the slaughterhouse almost kills Watson.
 In the second, Sim at least gets a bloody nose in her fight with the Cossack and again during the pursuit in the woods by German soldiers.
 Both of them are surprisingly clean for the Victorian-era.

 Harming Irene in any way is usually this for Holmes.
 Remember that he let Blackwood fall to his death and was willing to sacrifice his own life to kill Moriarty.

 Similarly, harming Mary in any way is Watson's Berserk Button.
 Twice in the second film: first, he's throttling Holmes after Holmes throws Mary off the train to save her from Moriarty's attack (although Holmes insists he timed it perfectly, and indeed, we see that he did) he mutely takes it when the gypsies loot his garb until one of them takes his scarf (Mary's gift).
 Then he punches out the perp.

 Threatening either Watson or Mary is also this to Holmes.

 On the evil side of things, Colonel Sebastian Moran's button is definitely when someone puts Moriarty in harm's way.
 When Watson drops a tower on him, the normally cool as ice Moran becomes pretty feral, threatening the German unit commander and his troops with death if Holmes, Watson and the gypsies get away.
 He also becomes a Determinator, charging into a hail of bullets to ensure their capture and even after being shot in the side by Watson, still trying to (and succeeding in) thin Holmes' herd by firing off a shot that picks off one of the unlucky gypsies.

 Character Exaggeration: Irene Adler, in the Doyle canon, was just an opera singer who was known for her cleverness, and she went down as an Ensemble Darkhorse for outsmarting Holmes by stopping him from stealing back a compromising photo that she'd gotten her hands on through pure happenstance.
-In the movie, she's made into a full-on Femme Fatale/Action Girl and a professional thief.
+In this movie, she's made into a full-on Femme Fatale/Action Girl and a professional thief.